MikroElektronika/mikrosdk_click_v2/clicks/anynet3gaa/details.md

 ## Example Description

-> This example demonstrates the use of AnyNet 3G-AA click board.
+> This example demonstrates the use of AnyNet 3G-AA Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and sends a few AT commands to test the communication and configure the click board.
+> Initializes the driver and sends a few AT commands to test the communication and configure the Click board.

 ```c